A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Application to Support Vector Methods

 \subsection{Support Vector Machines - SVM}

 SVM is a well-known technique that constructs binary classifiers from a data set.
-Given a new out-of-sample case, the classifier predicts the corresponding unseen label to take value $-1$ or $1$. $-1$ and $1$ represent two different classes, whose meaning depends on the application at hand and can e.g. be \emph{sick} or \emph{healthy}, \emph{right} or \emph{wrong}, \emph{male} or \emph{female}.
+Given a new out-of-sample case, the classifier predicts its label to be $-1$ or $1$. $-1$ and $1$ represent two different classes, whose meaning depends on the application at hand and can e.g. be \emph{sick} or \emph{healthy}, \emph{right} or \emph{wrong}, \emph{male} or \emph{female}.
 Among the vast literature on SVM, refer e.g. to \cite{CortesVapnik1995,SchSmola_BOOK}.

-Let $\{(\mathbf{u}_i,y_i)\}_{i=1}^N$ be a data set of independent observations from a common probability distribution, where the $\mathbf{u}_i$'s are elements of a Hilbert space $\mathcal{U}$ and the $y_i$'s are the corresponding labels, $-1$ or $1$.
+Let $\{\delta_i\}_{i=1}^N = \{(\mathbf{u}_i,y_i)\}_{i=1}^N$ be a data set of independent observations from a common probability distribution $\prob$, where the $\mathbf{u}_i$'s are elements of a Hilbert space $\mathcal{U}$ and the $y_i$'s are the corresponding labels, $-1$ or $1$.
 Similarly to SVR, the $\mathbf{u}_i$'s can be thought of as raw measurements or measurements lifted into a feature space, refer to Remark \ref{remark-lifting}.

 The classifier is obtained by solving the program: